Trace maps in motivic homotopy and local terms: Local terms in motivic homotopy

 If $Z$ is a closed subscheme of $X$ defined by an ideal sheaf $\mathcal{I}$, we say that $c$ \textbf{stabilizes $Z$} if $c_1(c_2^{-1}(Z))\subset X$ is scheme-theoretically contained in $Z$, i.e. if $c_1^\#(\mathcal{I})\subset c_2^\#(\mathcal{I})\cdot\mathcal{O}_C$.
 We say that $c$ is \textbf{contracting near $Z$} if c stabilizes $Z$ and there exists $n$ such that $c_1^\#(\mathcal{I})^n\subset c_2^\#(\mathcal{I})^{n+1}\cdot\mathcal{O}_C$.

 In particular, if $c$ stabilizes $Z$ then $Z$ is $c$-invariant. \end{definition}

-The main reason why we work over a field instead of a general base lies in the following proposition: \begin{proposition} Let $Z$ be a closed subscheme of $X$ such that $c$ is contracting near $Z$, and let $v$ be a virtual vector bundle over $C$.
-Let $K\in\mathcal{SH}_c(X,\mathbb{Z}[1/p])$ be together with a null homotopy $K_{|Z}\simeq0$, which satisfies the condition~\ref{num:Kcondfin} below.
+The main reason why we work over a field instead of a general base lies in the following proposition: \begin{proposition} Assume that $Fix(c)$ is connected, and let $v$ be a virtual vector bundle over $C$.
+Let $Z$ be a closed subscheme of $X$ such that $c$ is contracting near $Z$ and $c'(Fix(c))\cap Z$ is non-empty.
+Let $K\in\mathcal{SH}_c(X)[1/p]$ be together with a null homotopy $K_{|Z}\simeq0$, which satisfies the condition~\ref{num:Kcondfin} below.
 Then for correspondence $u:c_1^*K\to c_2^!K\otimes Th(v)$ over $c$, there is a null homotopy $Tr(u/k)\simeq0$. \end{proposition} The proof of Proposition~\ref{prop:tr=0} uses Ayoub's theory of motivic nearby cycles, which will be given later in~\ref{sec:tr=0}.
 The condition~\ref{num:Kcondfin} is satisfied for example if $k$ has characteristic $0$, or if we work with rational coefficients in $\mathcal{SH}_c(-,\mathbb{Q})$, see Lemma~\ref{lm:condsat} below.

 If $i:Z\to X$ is the inclusion of a $c$-invariant closed subscheme, let $c_{|Z}:c_2^{-1}(Z)_{red}\to Z\times_kZ$ be the restriction of $c$.
 Then the commutative square

 satisfies the first condition of pullback in~\ref{num:corrpb}.
 It follows that, for every $K\in\mathcal{SH}(X)$, every virtual vector bundle $v$ over $C$ and every correspondence $u:c_1^*K\to c_2^!K\otimes Th(v)$ over $c$, the pullback by $\Delta_Z$ defines a map